mesosphere-backup/dcos-vagrant/README.md

 To interrogate the system, it's possible to ssh into the machines using `vagrant ssh <machine>` and view the logs of all system components with `joutnalctl -f`.

+# Appendix: Install Ruby

+Installing vagrant plugins may require having an modern version of ruby installed on the host.

+There are several ways to install ruby.
+One way is to use ruby-install, using chruby to manage your ruby installations:

+1. Install ruby-install via homebrew:

+    ```
+    brew install ruby-install
+    ```

+1. Install ruby 2.2 via ruby-install:

+    ```
+    ruby-install ruby 2.2
+    ```

+1. Install chruby via homebrew:

+    ```
+    brew install chruby
+    ```

+1. Configure your shell (and `~/.bash_profile`) to source chruby:

+    ```
+    source '/usr/local/share/chruby/chruby.sh'
+    chruby 2.2
+    ```

 # Appendix: Repo Structure

 **NOTE: Take note of the files in [.gitignore](./.gitignore) which will not be committed.
 These are indicated by angle brackets below.
 Some of them must be provided for deployment to succeed.**